derrick-code11/ForestFireSim-22/README.md

 ## Description

-This is a forest fire simulation program developed in Python.
-The program provides an interactive graphical representation of forest fires using Turtle Graphics.
-It also includes a text-to-speech feature to provide informative narration about forest fires and environmental data analysis.
+A dynamic forest fire simulation and environmental dataset visualization made developed with Python

 ## Libraries Used